 The comedy/fantasy gives you that cozy sisterhood close relationship vibes.
-Hence, I’m here to grant your wish and suggest 17 movies like Practical Magic that will have you under their spell.
+Hence, I’m here to grant your wish and suggest 16 movies like Practical Magic that will have you under their spell.
+Watch and enjoy.

 Best Movies Like Practical Magic